Actualizado Reviewed

 Introduction

 HIV treatment adherence includes initiating care with an HIV provider (linkage to care), regularly engaging in appointments (retention in care), and adhering to antiretroviral therapy (ART).
-The concept of a “continuum of care” has been used to describe the process of HIV testing, linkage to HIV care, initiation of ART, adherence to ART, retention in care, and virologic suppression.1-3 The Centers for Disease Control and Prevention (CDC) estimates that HIV has not yet been diagnosed in about 13% of the people with HIV in the United States.
-Based on 2019 data, about 81% of individuals are linked to care within 30 days after receiving an HIV diagnosis.
-However, only 58% of people with diagnosed HIV are retained in HIV care.
-It is estimated that only approximately 66% of people with diagnosed HIV are virally suppressed due to poor adherence to the continuum of care and to ART.4,5 The data for adolescents and young adults aged 13 to 14 years are even more sobering: only 51% of youth with HIV receive a diagnosis, 79% are linked to care within 1 month, and 59% are retained in care.
-Outcomes along the continuum of care also vary by geographic region and other population characteristics, such as sex, race and ethnicity, and HIV risk factors.4 To achieve optimal clinical outcomes and to realize the potential public health benefit of treatment as prevention, adherence to each step in the continuum of care is critical.6 It is also important to realize that retention and adherence are not static states.
-Life events, changes in insurance status, comorbid conditions, and health system changes can cause people to shift back and forth on the continuum.
+The concept of a “continuum of care” has been used to describe the process of HIV testing, linkage to HIV care, initiation of ART, adherence to ART, retention in care, and virologic suppression.1-3 The Centers for Disease Control and Prevention (CDC) estimates that about 13% of people with HIV are undiagnosed in the United States.4 Based on 2022 data, about 82% of individuals were linked to care within 30 days of receiving an HIV diagnosis.5,6 However, only 54% of people with diagnosed HIV were retained in HIV care.
+It is estimated that only approximately 69% of people with complete data were virologically suppressed within 6 months of diagnosis.
+This low rate of viral suppression is primarily due to poor adherence to clinic appointments and ART.5,7 Outcomes along the continuum of care also vary by geographic region and other population characteristics, such as sex, race and ethnicity, and HIV risk factors.7 To achieve optimal clinical outcomes and to realize the potential public health benefit of treatment as prevention, adherence to each step in the continuum of care is critical.8 It is important to note that retention and adherence may fluctuate as a result of life events, changes in insurance status, comorbid conditions, and health system changes, causing people with HIV to shift back and forth on the continuum.
 Knowledgeable providers and high-quality system processes are vital in promoting rapid linkage and sustained retention in care and adherence to ART.
-Finally, clinicians should recognize that adherence is a complex behavior requiring knowledge, motivation, memory, behavior change, external resources, and successful and persistent interaction with complex and, sometimes, challenging health care systems.7-9 The patient–provider relationship is central to improving patient engagement and adherence to treatment.
-Providers must recognize that adherence is a collaborative effort between patients and their providers.
+Finally, clinicians should recognize that adherence is a complex behavior requiring knowledge, motivation, memory, behavior change, external resources, and successful and persistent interaction with complex and, sometimes, challenging health care systems.9-11 The patient–provider relationship is central to improving HIV care engagement and adherence to treatment.
+Providers must recognize that adherence is a collaborative effort between clinicians and people with HIV.

-This section provides guidance on linking patients to care, assessing and improving retention in care, and assessing and improving adherence to ART.
-The CDC maintains a Compendium of Evidence-Based Interventions and Best Practices for HIV Prevention to improve linkage, retention, and adherence.
-In addition, a number of other groups and organizations have provided guidance for improving adherence to the steps in the care continuum.6,10
+This section provides guidance on linking people with HIV to care, assessing and improving retention in care, and assessing and improving adherence to ART.
+The CDC maintains a Compendium of Evidence-Based Interventions and Best Practices for HIV Prevention to improve linkage, retention, and adherence, and the Health Resources and Services Administration (HRSA) has multiple tools to assist clinics housed in the Ryan White HIV/AIDS Program (RWHAP) Best Practices Compilation.
+In addition, a number of other groups and organizations have provided guidance for improving adherence to the steps in the care continuum.8,18

 Linkage to Care

-Receiving a diagnosis of HIV infection can be traumatic, and linkage to care efforts must be delivered with compassion and persistence.
-The time from diagnosis to linkage to care can be affected by many factors, including insufficient socioeconomic resources, active substance use, mental health problems, stigma, and disease severity (symptomatic HIV is associated with more successful linkage).11-15 In the United States, youth, people who use injection drugs, and Black/African American persons have lower rates of linkage to care.4 Some health system factors have also been associated with linkage success or failure.
-Co-location of testing and treatment services14 and active linkage services (e.g., assisting the patient in setting up appointments, maintaining an active relationship with the patient until linkage is completed, providing linkage case management services)16-18 bolster linkage to care.
+Receiving an HIV diagnosis can be traumatic, and linkage to care efforts must be delivered with compassion and persistence.
+The time from diagnosis to linkage to care can be affected by many factors, including insufficient socioeconomic resources, active substance use, mental health problems, stigma, and disease severity (symptomatic HIV is associated with more successful linkage).19-23 In the United States, youth, people who use injection drugs, and Black/African American people have lower rates of linkage to care.7 Some health system factors have also been associated with linkage success or failure.
+Co-location of testing and treatment services22 and active linkage services (e.g., assistance in setting up HIV care appointments, maintaining an active relationship with individuals until linkage is completed, providing linkage case management services)24-26 bolster linkage to care.
 Conversely, passive linkage (e.g., only providing names and contact information for treatment centers) is associated with lower linkage to care.

 Monitoring Linkage to Care

-Linking to HIV care after a new diagnosis of HIV infection is defined as completing an outpatient appointment with a clinical provider who has the skills and ability to treat HIV infection, including prescribing ART.
-Patients should be linked to care as soon as possible after diagnosis with HIV, preferably within 30 days.
-Monitoring linkage is a critical responsibility so that interventions can effectively reach people who are not linked to care.
+Linking to HIV care after a new HIV diagnosis is defined as completing an outpatient appointment with a clinical provider who has the skills and ability to treat HIV, including prescribing ART.
+People with HIV should be linked to care as soon as possible after HIV diagnosis, preferably within 30 days.
+Monitoring linkage is critical to ensure that interventions can effectively reach people who are not linked to care.
 If the facilities that diagnose and treat an individual are the same or share the same electronic medical record system, it is relatively straightforward to monitor linkage to care.
 Monitoring linkage for people whose HIV is diagnosed outside the treatment provider’s health care system is difficult and generally is the responsibility of the diagnosing provider or entity and the public health authority.
-However, once a patient makes contact with the treating clinical system, he or she should be engaged in linkage efforts and monitored for successful linkage to and retention in HIV care.
+However, once people with HIV make contact with the treating clinical system, they should be engaged in linkage efforts.
+The referring entity should monitor for successful linkage to and retention in HIV care.

 Improving Linkage to Care

 Strategies to improve linkage to care are summarized in Table 19 below.
-Linkage efforts should include immediate referral to care at diagnosis, appointment reminders, and outreach efforts if needed.16 The only intervention shown to increase linkage to care in a randomized trial conducted in the United States is the Anti-Retroviral Treatment and Access to Services (ARTAS) intervention.17 ARTAS is a strength-based intervention that aims to facilitate linkage to and retention in care for people with recently diagnosed HIV.
-The ARTAS intervention was tested in four cities and enrolled a diverse group of people.
-The participants in the ARTAS intervention trial were randomized to either an intervention arm or a control arm.
-Participants randomized to the control arm received information about HIV and care resources and a referral to a local HIV medical provider.
-Each participant in the intervention arm worked with an ARTAS interventionist for five sessions, 90 days, or until linkage—whichever came first.
+Linkage efforts should include immediate referral to care at diagnosis, appointment reminders, and outreach efforts if needed.24 The only intervention shown to increase linkage to care in a randomized trial conducted in the United States is the Anti-Retroviral Treatment and Access to Services (ARTAS) intervention.25 In this study, participants randomized to the control arm received information about HIV and care resources and a referral to a local HIV medical provider, whereas participants in the intervention arm worked with an ARTAS interventionist for five sessions, 90 days, or until linkage—whichever came first.
 The interventionist helped participants to identify and use their strengths, abilities, and skills to link to HIV care; participants were also linked to community resources.
-Linkage to care, defined as completing at least one visit with an HIV clinician within the first 6 months, was greater among the ARTAS participants than the control participants (78% vs. 60%, adjusted risk ratio [RR] = 1.36, P < 0.001).
-Furthermore, a greater percentage of ARTAS participants were retained in care, defined as visiting an HIV clinician at least once in each of the first two 6-month blocks after enrollment (64% vs. 49% for ARTAS and control participants, respectively; adjusted RR = 1.41, P = 0.006).
-The results from the ARTAS intervention have been replicated in a community-based study.18 The CDC supports free training in the ARTAS intervention.
-Other studies support the importance of post-test counseling to educate, motivate, and present positive messages about living with HIV,19 peer support,20 and engaging with the patient at the clinic in advance of the visit with the provider.21 Financial incentives did not increase linkage to care within 90 days in a large randomized trial.22
+Linkage to care, defined in this study as completing at least one visit with an HIV clinician within the first 6 months, was greater among the ARTAS participants than the control participants (78% vs. 60%, adjusted risk ratio = 1.36, P < 0.001).
+Furthermore, a greater percentage of ARTAS participants were retained in care, defined as visiting an HIV clinician at least once in each of the first two 6-month blocks after enrollment (64% vs. 49% for ARTAS and control participants, respectively; adjusted risk ratio = 1.41, P = 0.006).
+The results from the ARTAS intervention have been replicated in a community-based study.26 The CDC supports free training in the ARTAS intervention.
+Other studies support the importance of post-test counseling to educate, motivate, and present positive messages about HIV,27 peer support,28 and engaging people with HIV at the clinic in advance of the visit with the provider.29 Financial incentives did not increase linkage to care within 90 days in a large randomized trial.30

 Retention in Care

-Poor retention in HIV care is associated with greater risk of death.23,24 Poor retention is more common in people who use substances, have serious mental health problems, have unmet socioeconomic needs (e.g., housing, food, transportation), lack financial resources or health insurance, have schedules that complicate adherence, have been recently incarcerated, or face stigma.25-28 At the provider and health system level, low trust in providers and a poor patient–provider relationship have been associated with lower retention, as has lower satisfaction with the clinic experience.29-31 Availability of appointments and timeliness of appointments (i.e., long delay from the request for an appointment to the appointment’s date) and scheduling convenience are also factors.
+Poor retention in HIV care is associated with a greater risk of death.31,32 Poor retention is more common in people who use substances, have serious mental health problems, have unmet socioeconomic needs (e.g., housing, food, transportation), lack financial resources or health insurance, have schedules that complicate adherence, have been recently incarcerated, or face stigma.33-36 At the provider and health system level, low trust in providers and a poor relationship between providers and people with HIV have been associated with lower retention, as has lower satisfaction with the clinic experience.37-39 Availability of appointments and timeliness of appointments (i.e., long delay between the appointment request and the appointment date) and scheduling convenience are also factors.

 Monitoring Retention in Care

-Retention in care should be routinely monitored.6 There are various ways to measure retention, including measures based on attended visits over a defined period of time (constancy measures) and measures based on missed visits.32 Both approaches are valid and independently predict survival.33 Missed visits and a prolonged time since the last visit are relatively easy to measure and should trigger efforts to retain or re-engage a person in care.
-Constancy measures (e.g., at least two visits that are at least 90 days apart over 1 year or at least one visit every 6 months over the last 2 years) can be used as clinic quality assurance measures.
+Retention in care should be routinely monitored.8 There are various ways to measure retention, including measures based on attended visits over a defined period of time (constancy measures) and measures based on missed visits.40 Both approaches are valid and independently predict survival.41 Missed visits and a prolonged time since the last visit are relatively easy to measure and should trigger efforts to retain or reengage a person in care.
+Constancy measures (e.g., at least two visits that are at least 90 days apart over 1 year, or at least one visit every 6 months over the last 2 years) can be used as clinic quality assurance measures.

 Improving Retention in Care

 Strategies to improve retention in care are summarized in Table 19 below.
 The Retention through Enhanced Personal Contact (REPC) intervention was tested in a randomized trial in six clinics in the United States.
 The study enrolled people with HIV who had a history of inconsistent clinic attendance.
-Intervention relied on personal contact by an interventionist with at-risk patients.
-It included a brief face-to-face meeting upon returning to care and at each subsequent clinic visit, plus three types of phone calls: to check on patients between visits, to provide appointment reminders just before visits, and to attempt to reschedule missed visits.
-REPC resulted in small but significant improvements in retention in care, including in racial/ethnic minority populations and in people with detectable plasma HIV RNA.34 In-clinic opioid replacement therapy helps opioid users remain in care.35 An intervention using the electronic medical record to alert providers when patients had suboptimal follow-up or high viral loads also improved retention in care.36
+The intervention relied on personal contact and included a brief face-to-face meeting upon returning to care and at each subsequent clinic visit, plus three types of phone calls (check-ins between visits, to provide appointment reminders just before visits, and to attempt to reschedule missed visits).
+REPC resulted in small but significant improvements in retention in care, including in racial/ethnic minority populations and people with detectable plasma HIV RNA.42 When necessary, in-clinic opioid replacement therapy helps opioid users remain in care.43 An intervention using the electronic medical record to alert providers when people had suboptimal follow-up or high viral loads also improved retention in care.44

-Overall, these data support the concept that all clinic personnel, from the facilities staff to nurses to providers, play important roles in supporting retention in care by providing the optimal patient care experience, constructively affirming attendance rather than criticizing nonattendance, and collaboratively solving problems with patients to overcome barriers to care.30,34,42 Flexible appointment schedules, expanded clinic hours, and copay and other financial or insurance assistance—such as that provided by the Ryan White HIV/AIDS Program—will also provide patients with uninterrupted access to clinical care.
-Patient navigation, telehealth, and engaging with patients through mobile health applications are likely to improve outcomes, although the evidence is not sufficient to support their use unequivocally.
+Overall, these data support the concept that all clinic personnel, from the facilities’ staff to nurses to providers, play important roles in supporting retention in care by providing the optimal care experiences, constructively affirming attendance rather than criticizing non-attendance, and collaboratively solving problems with people to overcome barriers to care.38,42,51 Flexible appointment schedules, expanded clinic hours, and copay or other financial or insurance assistance—such as that provided by the RWHAP—also facilitate uninterrupted access to clinical care.
+Navigation services, telehealth, and engaging with people through mobile health applications are likely to improve outcomes, although the evidence is not sufficient to support their use unequivocally.

 The use of financial incentives or rewards to promote retention in care has been studied.
 A large study randomized clinic sites to financial incentives or standard of care.
-At baseline, 45% of the patients were retained in care in these clinics.
+At baseline, 45% of the participants were retained in care in these clinics.
 The relative increase in the proportion of participants retained in care was 9% higher in clinics offering incentives than in standard-of-care clinics.
-Viral suppression also improved 4% at financial incentive clinics, from a baseline of 62%.22 Evidence from a post hoc analysis of a subset of the sites involved in that trial shows a reduced but persistent improvement in retention in care after withdrawal of the incentives without a persistent effect on viral suppression.49 In another large, randomized study of persons out of care and hospitalized, financial incentives plus patient navigation did not lead to sustained improvement in retention or viral load suppression over that achieved with standard care.39 Data are not strong enough to support the routine use of financial incentives, and they, therefore, remain experimental for use in routine care at this time.
+Viral suppression also improved by 4% at financial incentive clinics, from a baseline of 62%.30 Evidence from a post hoc analysis of a subset of the sites involved in that trial shows a reduced but persistent improvement in retention in care after the withdrawal of the incentives without a persistent effect on viral suppression.55 In another large, randomized study of people who were out of care and hospitalized, financial incentives plus patient navigation did not lead to sustained improvement in retention or viral load suppression compared to standard care.47 At this time, financial incentives remain experimental in the context of improved retention due to a lack of data supporting their use in routine care.

 Adherence to Antiretroviral Therapy

-Adherence to ART can be influenced by a number of factors, including the patient’s social situation and clinical condition, the prescribed regimen, and the patient–provider relationship.50 Poor adherence is often a consequence of one or more behavioral, structural, and psychosocial barriers (e.g., depression and other mental illnesses, neurocognitive impairment, low health literacy, low levels of social support, stressful life events including trauma, busy or unstructured daily routines, active substance use, homelessness, poverty, nondisclosure of HIV serostatus, denial, stigma, inconsistent access to medications due to financial and insurance status).51-54
+Adherence to ART can be influenced by several factors, including a person’s social situation, clinical condition, the prescribed regimen, and the patient–provider relationship.56 Poor adherence is often a consequence of one or more behavioral, structural, and psychosocial barriers (e.g., depression and other mental illnesses, neurocognitive impairment, low health literacy, low levels of social support, stressful life events, busy or unstructured daily routines, active substance use, homelessness, poverty, nondisclosure of HIV serostatus, denial, stigma, inconsistent access to medications due to financial and insurance status).57-60

 Characteristics of one or more components of the prescribed regimen can affect adherence.
-Once-daily regimens,55 including those with low pill burden (even if not one pill once daily), without a food requirement, and few side effects or toxicities, are associated with higher levels of adherence.56,57 Single-tablet regimens (STRs) that include all antiretroviral (ARV) drugs in one pill taken once daily are easier for people to use.
+Once-daily regimens,61 including those with low pill burden (even if not one pill once daily), no food requirement, and few side effects or toxicities, are associated with higher levels of adherence.62,63 Single-tablet regimens (STRs) that include all antiretroviral (ARV) drugs in one pill taken once daily are easier for people to use.
 However, data to support or refute the superiority of an STR versus a once-daily multi-tablet regimen (MTR), as might be required for the use of some generic-based ARV regimens, are limited.
 Comparisons of these regimens are hampered because not all drugs and classes are available as STRs.
-There are demonstrated beneficial effects on virologic suppression in switch studies, in which persons on an MTR are randomized to stay on an MTR or switch to an STR.58 Whether an STR is beneficial in people with HIV who are ART-naive is not known, with observational cohort studies showing benefit of a once-daily STR versus a once-daily MTR.57,59-62 On the other hand, observational data from Spain showed that coformulated dolutegravir/abacavir/lamivudine (DTG/ABC/3TC) resulted in similar viral suppression compared to DTG plus ABC/3TC when used both at treatment initiation and when people with viral suppression on STR were switched to the two-pill formulation as a cost-saving strategy.63 Given these findings and their wide availability, STRs are generally recommended when clinically appropriate, but high-quality evidence to definitively recommend them is lacking, and shared decision-making with patients is essential (BIII).
+There are demonstrated beneficial effects on virologic suppression in a meta-analysis of MTRs versus STRs.64,65 Whether an STR is beneficial in people with HIV who are ART-naive is not known, with observational cohort studies showing the benefit of a once-daily STR versus a once-daily MTR.63,66-69 On the other hand, observational data from Spain showed that co-formulated dolutegravir (DTG)/abacavir (ABC)/lamivudine (3TC) resulted in similar viral suppression compared to DTG plus ABC/3TC when used both at treatment initiation and when people with viral suppression on STR were switched to the two-pill formulation as a cost-saving strategy.70 Given these findings and their wide availability, STRs are generally recommended when clinically appropriate, but high-quality evidence to definitively recommend them is lacking, and shared decision-making is essential (BIII).

 Characteristics of the clinical setting can also have important structural influences on the success or failure of medication adherence.
-Settings that provide comprehensive multidisciplinary care (e.g., by case managers, pharmacists, social workers, mental health and substance use providers) support patients’ complex needs, including their medication adherence-related needs.
-Treatment programs for substance use may offer services that promote adherence, such as directly observed therapy (DOT).
+Settings that provide comprehensive multidisciplinary care (e.g., by case managers, pharmacists, social workers, mental health and substance use providers) support the complex needs of individuals, including those related to medication adherence.
+Treatment programs for substance use may offer services that promote adherence, such as directly observed therapy (DOT) (see Substance Use Disorders and HIV).

 Monitoring Adherence to Antiretroviral Therapy

 Adherence to ART should be assessed and addressed in a constructive and nonjudgmental manner at every clinic visit.
-Given the potency of contemporary ART, a detectable viral load identified during chronic care for a patient with stable access to ART is most likely the result of poor adherence.
-Patient self-report, the most frequently used method for evaluating medication adherence, remains a useful tool.
-Carefully assessed patient self-report of high-level adherence to ART has been associated with favorable viral load responses.64-66 Patient admission of suboptimal adherence is highly correlated with poor therapeutic response.
-The reliability of self-report often depends on how the clinician elicits the information.
+Given the potency of contemporary ART, a detectable viral load identified during chronic care for a person with stable access to ART is most likely the result of poor adherence.
+Self-report, the most frequently used method for evaluating medication adherence, remains a useful tool.
+Carefully assessed self-report of high-level adherence to ART has been associated with favorable viral load responses,71-73 whereas admission of suboptimal adherence is highly correlated with poor therapeutic response.
+The reliability of self-reporting often depends on how the clinician elicits the information.
 It is most reliable when ascertained in a simple, nonjudgmental, routine, and structured format that normalizes less-than-perfect adherence and minimizes socially desirable responses.
-To allow patients to disclose lapses in adherence, some experts suggest inquiring about the number of missed doses during a defined time period.
-For example, for a patient with a detectable viral load, a provider might state, “I know it is difficult to take medicine every day.
+To allow people to disclose lapses in adherence, some experts suggest inquiring about the number of missed doses during a defined period.
+For example, for a person with a detectable viral load, a provider might state, “I know it is difficult to take medicine every day.
 Most people miss doses at least sometimes.
 Thinking about the last 2 weeks, how many times have you missed doses?
 Please give me a rough estimate so I can help you take the best care of yourself.”
-Other research supports simply asking patients to rate their adherence during the last 4 weeks on a 5- or 6-point Likert scale67,68 or using qualitative response categories.66
+Other research supports simply asking people to rate their adherence during the last 4 weeks on a 5- or 6-point Likert scale74,75 or using qualitative response categories.73

 Other measures of adherence include pharmacy records and pill counts.
 Pharmacy records can be valuable when medications are obtained exclusively from a single source.
-Because pill counts can be altered by patients, are labor intensive, and can be perceived as confrontational, they are generally not used in routine care.
-Other methods of assessing adherence include the use of therapeutic drug monitoring and electronic measurement devices.
-However, these methods are costly and are generally reserved for research settings.
-Finally, methods to estimate adherence based on drug levels measured in plasma, dried blood spots, urine, and hair samples are available.69 Some of these are commercially available, but none have been shown in randomized studies to improve outcomes.
-However, if these methods are used, it should be in a collaborative manner to avoid promoting an adversarial relationship between the provider and patient.
+Because pill counts can be altered, are labor intensive, and can be perceived as confrontational, they are generally not used in routine care.
+Electronic measurement devices are costly and are generally reserved for research settings.
+Finally, methods to estimate adherence based on drug levels measured in plasma, dried blood spots, urine, and hair samples are available.76 Some of these are commercially available, but none have been shown in randomized studies to improve outcomes.
+However, if these methods are used, they should be implemented collaboratively between the provider and the person with HIV to avoid an adversarial relationship.

 Improving Adherence to Antiretroviral Therapy

 Strategies to improve adherence to ART are summarized in Table 19 below.
-Just as they support retention in care, all health care team members play integral roles in successful ART adherence programs.65,70-72 An increasing number of interventions have proven effective in improving adherence to ART (for descriptions of the interventions, see the CDC’s Compendium of Evidence-Based Interventions and Best Practices for HIV Prevention).
+Just as they support retention in care, all health care team members play integral roles in successful ART adherence programs.72,77-79 An increasing number of interventions have proven effective in improving adherence to ART (for descriptions of the interventions, see the CDC’s Compendium of Evidence-Based Interventions and Best Practices for HIV Prevention).
 These interventions can be customized to suit a range of needs and settings.
-Many interventions that have been found to be efficacious in randomized trials require specialized training and resources before they can be implemented in routine care, and this has limited their impact.
+Many interventions that are efficacious in randomized trials require specialized training and resources before they can be implemented in routine care, and this has limited their impact.
 Nonetheless, these interventions have contributed to our knowledge in developing general principles of improving and maintaining adherence.

-It is important that each new patient receives and understands basic information about HIV infection, including the goals of therapy (achieving and maintaining viral suppression, which will decrease HIV-associated complications and prevent transmission), the prescribed regimen (including dosing schedule and potential side effects), the importance of adherence to ART, and the potential for the development of drug resistance as a consequence of suboptimal adherence.
-Patients must also be positively motivated to initiate therapy, which can be assessed by simply asking patients if they want to start treatment for HIV infection.
-Clinicians should assist patients in identifying facilitating factors and potential barriers to adherence and develop multidisciplinary plans to attempt to overcome those barriers.
-Processes for obtaining medications and refills should be clearly described.
-Transportation to pharmacy and clinic visits should be assessed with linkage to appropriate services as needed.
-Plans to ensure uninterrupted access to ART via insurance, copay assistance, pharmaceutical company assistance programs, or AIDS Drug Assistance Programs (ADAP), for example, should be made and reviewed with the patient.
-Much of this effort to inform, motivate, and reduce barriers can be achieved by nonphysician members of the multidisciplinary team and can be accomplished concomitant with, or even after, starting therapy.73-76 While delaying the initiation of ART is rarely indicated, some patients may not be comfortable starting treatment.
-Patients expressing reluctance to initiate ART should be engaged to understand and overcome barriers to ART initiation.
+While delaying the initiation of ART is rarely indicated, some people may not be comfortable starting treatment right away.
+People expressing reluctance to initiate ART should be engaged to understand and overcome barriers to ART initiation.
 Although homelessness, substance use, and mental health problems are associated with poorer adherence, they are not predictive enough at the individual level to warrant withholding or delaying therapy given the simplicity, potency, and tolerability of contemporary ART.
-Rapid ART initiation at the time of HIV diagnosis has been pursued as a strategy to increase viral load suppression and retention in care, but safety data, data on intermediate or long-term outcomes, and data from randomized controlled trials conducted in high-resource settings are currently lacking.73-76 In low-resource settings, data from randomized trials suggest that rapid ART probably increases ART use and viral suppression at 12 months, but data on other important outcomes—such as retention in care, regimen switching, and mortality—are not sufficient to draw conclusions.77,78 Rapid access to ART has become a pillar of the United States plan to end the HIV epidemic, and delays in access to ART should be addressed.79 For more details, see Initiation of Antiretroviral Therapy.
+Rapid ART initiation at the time of HIV diagnosis has been pursued as a strategy to increase viral load suppression and retention in care, but safety data, data on intermediate or long-term outcomes, and data from randomized controlled trials conducted in high-resource settings are currently lacking.80-86 In low-resource settings, data from randomized trials suggest that rapid ART probably increases ART use and viral suppression at 12 months, but data on other important outcomes—such as retention in care, regimen switching, and mortality—are not sufficient to draw conclusions.87,88 Rapid access to ART has become a pillar of the United States’ plan to end the HIV epidemic, and delays in access to ART should be addressed.89 For more details, see Initiation of Antiretroviral Therapy.

-Successful treatment requires a regimen that the patient can adhere to.80,81 It is important to consider the patient’s daily schedule; tolerance of pill number, size, and frequency; and any issues affecting absorption (e.g., use of acid-reducing therapy, food requirements).
+Successful treatment requires a regimen that the individual can adhere to,90,91 considering their daily schedule, tolerance of pills (number, size, and frequency), and any issues affecting absorption (e.g., use of acid-suppressing therapy, food requirements).
 As reviewed above, STRs have been associated with high rates of adherence.
-People with risk factors for poor adherence or a history of poor adherence should be offered regimens with high genetic barriers to resistance, if clinically appropriate.
-With the patient’s input, a medication choice and administration schedule should be tailored to their daily activities.
-Clinicians should explain to patients that their first regimen is usually the best option for a simple regimen, which affords long-term treatment success.
+People with risk factors for poor adherence or a history of poor adherence should be offered regimens with high genetic barriers to resistance (e.g., a second-generation integrase strand transfer inhibitor [INSTI] or a boosted protease inhibitor), if clinically appropriate.
+Using shared decision-making, a medication choice and administration schedule should be tailored to each person’s daily activities.
+Clinicians should explain to people that their first regimen is usually the best option for a simple regimen, which affords long-term treatment success.
 Establishing a trusting patient–provider relationship and maintaining good communication will help to improve adherence and long-term outcomes.
-Medication taking can also be enhanced using medication reminder aids.
-The evidence is strongest for text messaging, but pill box monitors, pill boxes, and alarms may also improve adherence.82-86
+Medication adherence can also be enhanced using medication reminder aids.
+The evidence is strongest for text messaging, although pillbox monitors, pill boxes, and alarms may also improve adherence.92-96

-Positive reinforcement can greatly help patients maintain high levels of adherence.
-This technique to foster adherence includes informing patients of their low or suppressed viral load and increases in CD4 T lymphocyte cell counts.
-Motivational interviewing has also been used with some success.87-89 Other effective interventions include nurse home visits, a five-session group intervention, and couples- or family-based interventions.
-Interventions involving several approaches are generally more successful than single-strategy interventions, and interventions based on cognitive behavioral therapy and supporter interventions have been shown to improve viral suppression.90 Problem-solving approaches that vary in intensity and culturally tailored approaches also are promising.89,91,92 To maintain high levels of adherence in some patients, it is important to provide therapy for substance use and mental health and to strengthen social support.
-DOT has been effective in providing ART to active drug users93 but not to patients in a general clinic population94 or in home-based settings with partners responsible for DOT.95,96 The use of incentives or rewards to promote adherence has been studied, and they have been shown to improve adherence in one study conducted by the HIV Prevention Trials Network (HPTN)22 and reduce viral load in another study that required very frequent viral load measurement and incentives.97 Although the durability and feasibility of financial incentives are limited and behavior change is generally not sustained after the incentives are withdrawn, the HPTN study did find some evidence of sustained effect after 9 months.49 Data are too limited to support the use of financial rewards for adherence in routine care.39,98,99
+Positive reinforcement, such as informing people of their low or suppressed viral load and increased CD4 counts, can greatly help maintain high levels of adherence.
+Motivational interviewing has also been used with some success.97-99 Other effective interventions include nurse home visits, a five-session group intervention, and couples- or family-based interventions.
+Interventions involving several approaches are generally more successful than single-strategy interventions, and interventions based on cognitive behavioral therapy and supporter interventions have been shown to improve viral suppression.100 Problem-solving approaches that vary in intensity and culturally tailored approaches are also promising.99,101,102 Providing additional therapy (e.g., for substance use or mental health) and social support may be important to maintain high levels of adherence.
+DOT has been effective in providing ART to people actively using drugs103 but not to people in a general clinic population104 or in home-based settings with partners responsible for DOT.105,106 The use of incentives or rewards to promote adherence has been studied, demonstrating improved adherence in one study conducted by the HIV Prevention Trials Network (HPTN)30 and reduce viral load in another study that required very frequent viral load measurement and incentives.107 Although the durability and feasibility of financial incentives are limited, and behavior change is generally not sustained after the incentives are withdrawn, the HPTN study did find some evidence of sustained adherence after 9 months.55 Data are too limited to support the use of financial rewards for adherence to routine care.47,108,109

 Long-Acting Antiretroviral Therapy